StevensND/switch-port-mods/Princess Peach Showtime!/[01007A3009184000]/readme.md

 [Here's the PR + info](https://github.com/Ryujinx/Ryujinx/pull/6471#issue-2182256298) about the texture cache total size limit

-## Instructions
+## Instructions on how to download the files

 >[!TIP]
 Unlike using Control U/F1 or just disabling Vsync, these mods fix cutscenes locked at 24fps and allows you to play the game at 30/60/Uncap FPS with cutscenes fix included.

->[!NOTE]
-30fps + Uncap FPS are .zip files, so **just click on the .zip file and then click on View Raw** to start the download, then unzip the files into your mods directory and that's all.

 1. Click on the folder of the mod that you want to use.
-Then click on the .pchtxt file and finally click on the arrow icon (Download Raw File) to download the mod.
+Then click on the .zip file

+>[!CAUTION]
+**If you're going to use 60FPS or Uncap FPS mods, read carefully the instructions inside 60FPS/Uncap FPS folder**

-2. Now open your emulator (Yuzu or Ryujinx).
-Right click on the game and Open Mod Data Location (Yuzu)/Open Mods Directory (Ryujinx).
+2. Now open your emulator (I suggest use Ryujinx).
+Right click on the game and Open Mod Data Location for Yuzu or clones/Open Mods Directory (Ryujinx).

-3. Create a new folder in the directory you just opened and name it 60fps for instance.
-Open this folder and create another folder inside it.
-Name this new folder exefs.
-Finally open this last created folder and paste the corresponding .pchtxt file there.
+3. Paste the .zip file that you downloaded previously in this directory.

+4. Extract the zip file into this directory.

+5. Check that you have a folder named [60FPS v.1.0.0] for example and check that this folder contains more folders inside.

+Also, don't forget to enable the necessary options that have been indicated in the corresponding mods folders.

-Your path should be something like this: `60fps\exefs\60fps.pchtxt`
+Finally your path should be something like this: `60fps\exefs\60fps.pchtxt`

 **Switch users**: You can convert  the .pchtxt file to .ips using [IPSwitch](https://github.com/3096/ipswitch) or just use [FPSLocker](https://github.com/masagrator/FPSLocker)